 The Institute for Culture and Society, incorporating the Young and Resilient Research Centre, has a cohort of researchers on staff and a team of Western Sydney University School-based members.
 Institute members work in a broad range of fields including cultural studies, sociology, media and communication studies, human geography, anthropology, history, museum studies, heritage studies, and urban studies.

-Associate Professor Philippa Collin is a Principal Research Fellow at the Institute for Culture and Society at Western Sydney University.
-She Co-Directs the WSU Young and Resilient Research Centre and the Intergener8 Living Lab.
-A social scientist, Philippa researches the role of the digital in the social, cultural and political lives of young people, with a focus on the implications for health and wellbeing.
+Professor Collin is a Principal Research Fellow at the Institute and Co-Director of the Young and Resilient Research Centre and the Intergener8 Living Lab.
+She researches the role of the digital in the social, cultural and political lives of young people, with a focus on health and wellbeing.